 All personal information will be kept in line with the retention periods in the Department of Health Records Management Code of Practice for Health and Social Care Records 2016.

 The Data Protection Act 2018 requires organisations to notify with the Information Commissioner to describe the purpose for which they process personal information.
-These details are publicly available on the Information Commissioner’s website:
+These details are publicly available on the Information Commissioner’s Office (ICO) website.

-If you have any complaint about how we have handled your data you can make a complaint to the Information Commissioner.
+If you have any complaint about how we have handled your data you can make a complaint to the Information Commissioner’s Office (ICO).

 Freedom of information